TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Index.rst

 kept up-to-date to the best of the Documentation Team's abilities.

-Core Manual
+Core manual
 ===========

-This document is a Core Manual.
-Core Manuals address the built in functionality of TYPO3 and are designed to provide the reader with in- depth information.
-Each Core Manual addresses a particular process or function and how it is implemented within the TYPO3 source code.
+This document is a Core manual.
+Core manuals address the built in functionality of TYPO3 and are designed to provide the reader with in- depth information.
+Each Core manual addresses a particular process or function and how it is implemented within the TYPO3 source code.
 These may include information on available APIs, specific configuration options, etc.

-Core Manuals are written as reference manuals.
-The reader should rely on the Table of Contents to identify what particular section will best address the task at hand.
+Core manuals are written as reference manuals.
+The reader should rely on the table of contents to identify what particular section will best address the task at hand.